savannahcamp/RNN-PYNQ-1/README.md

 ## Quick Start

-In order to install it to your PYNQ (on PYNQ v2.0), connect to the board, open a terminal and type:
+In order to install it to your PYNQ (on PYNQ v2.5), connect to the board, open a terminal and type:

 ```
 sudo pip3.6 install git+https://github.com/ussamazahid96/LSTM-PYNQ.git
-sudo pip3.6 install git+https://github.com/ussamazahid96/LSTM-PYNQ.git (for PYNQ 2.4)
 ```

 This will install the LSTM-PYNQ package to your board, and create a **lstm** directory in the Jupyter home area.
 You will find the Jupyter notebooks to test the LSTM in this directory.